-- 12.1 The parties shall treat as confidential all facts and information that are neither obvious nor generally accessible and for which, by their nature, there is an interest in maintaining confidentiality in good faith.
+- 12.1 The parties shall treat as confidential all facts and information that are neither obvious nor generally accessible and for which an interest in maintaining confidentiality exists in good faith because of their nature.
 In case of doubt, facts and information are to be treated confidentially.
-The confidentiality obligation shall exist before the contract is concluded and shall persist after termination of the contractual relationship. - 12.2 The confidentiality obligation will not apply for the procuring entity if it is obliged to publish the following facts and information: name and address of the service provider, object of the procurement and value of the contract, tender procedure carried out, date of contract conclusion and commencement, and timeframe of contract execution.
-This shall be without prejudice to the mandatory duties of disclosure under Swiss law (e.g. as per the Freedom of Information Act12, the Public Procurement Act13 and the Public Procurement Ordinance14). - 12.3 Without the written consent of the procuring entity, the service provider may not advertise the fact that cooperation exists or existed with the procuring entity, and the service provider may not list the procuring entity as a reference either. - 12.4 If the parties violate obligations arising from section 12 above, they shall be liable to pay a contract penalty unless they prove that they are not at fault.
-The penalty shall amount to 10% of the total remuneration per violation, but no more than CHF 100.000 in total.
-Payment of the contract penalty shall not release the parties from compliance with these obligations.
+The confidentiality obligation shall exist before the contract is concluded and shall persist after termination of the contractual relationship. - 12.2 The confidentiality obligation will not apply for the procuring entity if it is obliged to publish the following facts and information: name and location of the service provider, object of the procurement and value of the contract, tender procedure carried out, date of contract conclusion and timeframe of contract execution.
+This shall be without prejudice to the mandatory duties of disclosure under Swiss law (e.g. as per the Freedom of Information Act3 and the Public Procurement Act4). - 12.3 Without the written consent of the procuring entity, the service provider may not advertise the fact that cooperation exists or existed with the procuring entity, and the service provider may not list the procuring entity as a reference either.